TanStack/router/docs/framework/react/api/router/RouteOptionsType.md

 - Optional, but required if a `path` is not provided
 - The unique identifier for the route if it is to be configured as a layout route.
 If provided, the, the route will not match against the location pathname and its routes will be flattened into its parent route for matching.

+### `component` property

+- Type: `RouteComponent` or `LazyRouteComponent`
+- Optional - Defaults to `<Outlet />`
+- The content to be rendered when the route is matched.

+### `errorComponent` property

+- Type: `RouteComponent` or `LazyRouteComponent`
+- Optional - Defaults to `routerOptions.defaultErrorComponent`
+- The content to be rendered when the route encounters an error.

+### `pendingComponent` property

+- Type: `RouteComponent` or `LazyRouteComponent`
+- Optional - Defaults to `routerOptions.defaultPendingComponent`
+- The content to be rendered if and when the route is pending and has reached its pendingMs threshold.

+### `notFoundComponent` property

+- Type: `NotFoundRouteComponent` or `LazyRouteComponent`
+- Optional - Defaults to `routerOptions.defaultNotFoundComponent`
+- The content to be rendered when the route is not found.

 ### `validateSearch` method

 - Type: `(rawSearchParams: unknown) => TSearchSchema`